Roxbury, Boston: Other educational services

 Boston Day and Evening Academy, located in Roxbury, re-engages off-track students in their education.
 It prepares them for high school graduation, post-secondary success and meaningful participation in their community.
 BDEA is open 10 hours a day in where it serves any Boston Public School student who is overage for high school, who has had trouble with attendance issues, has been held back in 8th grade, who feels they are not getting the attention in class that they need to succeed, or who has dropped out but is eager to come back to school to earn their diploma.

 City on a Hill Charter Public School is a cluster of charter schools in Roxbury.
 It is a network of three college preparatory high schools in the cities of Boston and New Bedford.
 Each City on a Hill school is tuition-free and open to all students.
 CoaH schools do not have entrance exams; students are admitted by a random lottery with new students admitted in the ninth grade only.
 City on a Hill serves students who are traditionally underserved by the public school system.
 The majority of students arrive performing significantly below grade level.
 However, 100% of City on a Hill students pass the MCAS, and 91% of recent graduates have enrolled in college.
 While a fully-grown City on a Hill school operates almost entirely on state funds, they rely on private gifts to supplement the operating budget of growing schools, to provide capital support, and to fund special projects and educational initiatives.
 Charter schools are entitled to federal categorical funding for which their students are eligible, such as Title I and Special Education monies.
 Federal legislation provides grants to help charters to manage start-up costs.

 Entertainment

 Museums

-Boston Children's Museum was founded in 1913 by the Science Teachers' Bureau, making it one of the largest children's museums in the world.
-The Boston Children's Museum was originally created to instill a sense of wonder about science and the arts in Boston's youth.

 The Hamill Gallery of African Art was owned by Bobbi and Tim Hamill and housed in a 19th-century wallpaper factory that Tim Hamill had purchased in the 1970s.
 With over 40,000 pieces from Ghana, Mali and Nigeria they hoped to educate the public about tribalism and the importance of authentic art.
 Many of these objects preserve and convey beliefs and values about tribalism.
 The masks were typically used in costumes to dance for social structure, education, or entertainment as displayed through their 70 traveling exhibits.
 The gallery opened in 1990 and closed in 2019.